Universalingnebula/mathplus/README.md

 # Math+ (mathplus)

-**Math+** is a universal and user-friendly math library for C, designed for students, educators, programmers, and anyone who needs both basic and advanced mathematical functions at hand.
+**Math+** is a universal and user-friendly math library for C and C++, designed for students, educators, programmers, and anyone who needs both basic and advanced mathematical functions at hand.

 ## Features